 Equations in which the powers of all the variables involved are one are called linear equations.
 The degree of a linear equation is always one.

-To know more about Linear Equation, visit here.
+To know more about Linear Equations, visit here.

 Video Lesson on Pair of Linear Equations in Two Variables